gokulmInfy/m2x-arm-mbed/README.md

 start=2014-10-01T00:00:00Z&end=2014-10-10T00:00:00Z
 ```

-Update Datasource Location
+Update Device Location
 --------------------------

-You can use the following function to update the location for a data source(device):
+You can use the following function to update the location for a device:

 ```
 template <class T>